rezak9876/pest-test-helpers/README.md

 # Pest Test Helper

 A custom Laravel package that extends Pest with additional assertions to make testing routes and requests easier.
-This package includes assertions like `assertRouteCanSeeRequest` to simplify testing route accessibility in your Laravel application.
+This package includes assertions like `assertrouteCanSeeFormRequest` to simplify testing route accessibility in your Laravel application.

 ## Installation